 In nearly every respect, the Canisius College MS in Anthrozoology is an online program.
 Nearly all of the coursework can be completed from any geographic location via a computer interface with the instructors and the college.
-The only exception is that most of the course work will also involve a single visit to the Canisius campus for an intensive, four-day long series of classroom meetings, seminars, and exercises.
+The only exception is that most of the coursework will also involve a single visit to the Canisius campus for an intensive, four-day long series of classroom meetings, seminars, and presentations by invited speakers.
 The timing of these in-person meetings will coincide for all Anthrozoology courses so full-time participation in three courses will entail only a single campus visit each semester.

 2. What will be the dates for the required visit?

 The dates for the Fall-13 on-campus component will be August 29 to September 1 (2013).
 The dates for the Spring-14 on-campus component will be January 16 to January 19 (2014).
 The dates for the Fall-14 on-campus component will be August 28 to August 31 (2014).
 The dates for the Spring-15 on-campus component will be January 15 to January 18 (2015).

 3. Will every course be available in every semester?

 No. To keep things efficient, most of the Anthrozoology elective courses will be offered on an every-other year basis, with four electives available in any given semester.
 In this way, every elective will be available either in a student’s first or second year.
 With careful planning, the student will be able to custom tailor course selections to coincide most directly with interests.

 4. How long will it take to complete this program?

 For full-time students, this is a two-year program.
 The full-time student takes three courses per semester (nine credit hours) for the first three semesters.
 In the fourth semester, the student can complete a single nine-credit internship or Independent Research project, or take two additional electives along with a single three-credit internship.